NOC-MDP/MammaMia/README.md

 ```

 ### Installing the glider simulator
-Currently the glider simulator is not part of mamma mis and is used seperately.
-So in a seperate folder (or HOME) running
+Currently the glider simulator is not part of mamma mia and is used/operated seperately.
+In a separate folder (or HOME) running
 the following script will install the glider simulator.
-It is recommended a seperate virtual environment to Mamma mia is
+It is recommended a separate virtual environment to Mamma mia is
 used to ensure no dependency clashes.
 ```#!/bin/bash